Art Therapy | Yoga | With Chloe

 Engaging in creative expression during art therapy activates areas of your brain involved in emotional regulation, memory, and sensory processing.
 This process can help calm your nervous system, reduce stress hormones like cortisol, and integrate emotional experiences with logical thinking, supporting healing on both emotional, cognitive and physical levels.

-While both are forms of emotional support, art therapy is a regulated psychological therapy (HCPC registered) that uses both verbal and non-verbal methods such as image-making to access and work through difficult experiences.
-Counselling typically relies more on talking.
 Art therapy can reach emotions or memories that are stored in the body or unconscious mind , especially helpful if you find it hard to talk, or if past experiences are felt more than remembered.